 Positive result (antibody test)

-If you test positive for coronavirus antibodies, you will know that you’ve previously been infected, recovered, and may have some level of immunity.
+If you test positive for coronavirus antibodies, you will know that you’ve previously been infected and recovered.
 This does not mean that you no longer need to practice social distancing, as you can still spread the virus, and you may not be entirely immune.

 Negative result (antibody test)

 If your coronavirus antibody test result comes back negative and you took your sample at least 14 days after the start of any symptoms, then you either haven’t had coronavirus, or your antibody levels have dropped to undetectable levels.

 Dr Babak Ashrafi Clinical Lead for Service Expansion

 Babak studied medicine at King’s College London and graduated in 2003, having also gained a bachelor’s degree in Physiology during his time there.
 He completed his general practice (GP) training in East London, where he worked for a number of years as a partner at a large inner-city GP practice.
 He completed the Royal College of GPs membership exam in 2007.Meet our doctors

 Coronavirus (2020) ZAVA [accessed 25 April 2020]